greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 CIA Director John Brennan briefed President Obama, Biden, FBI Director James Comey, and Attorney General Loretta Lynch on this intelligence on Aug.
 3, 2016, a few days after Clinton’s campaign developed the plan.
 The CIA reportedly got this info about Clinton’s smear plan from its surveillance of Russian intelligence.

-This means that, in the summer of 2016, the FBI and DOJ, and the head of the Democrat Party, knew that the Steele dossier, Alfa Bank allegations, and other claims of Donald Trump being a traitorous Russian stooge “were part of a political effort to smear a political opponent and to use the resources of the federal government’s law enforcement and intelligence agencies in support of a political objective.”
+This means that, in the summer of 2016, the FBI and DOJ, and the head of the Democrat Party, knew that [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}), Alfa Bank allegations, and other claims of Donald Trump being a traitorous Russian stooge “were part of a political effort to smear a political opponent and to use the resources of the federal government’s law enforcement and intelligence agencies in support of a political objective.”

 This should have gotten the FBI to question its Crossfire Hurricane operation, Durham’s report says.
 Instead, however, the FBI raced ahead, with FBI headquarters demanding faster pursuit of Trump under what they knew were false pretenses.